Kkobarii/Astro-API/README.md

 ## Note

-We ran out of time sadly...
+- We ran out of time sadly...
 But we tried really hard to make it work 😅
+- The commits after deadline are just for the sake of the project, we didn't want to leave it unfinished

+> Let's hope the scholarship won't be destroyed because of this